killergerbah/asbplayer-docs/docs/reference/settings.md

 ### Clean screenshot when mining

-When mining a subtitle and screenshots are enabled, keep the screnshot "clean" by removing any HTML elements on top of the video element before taking the screenshot.
+When mining a subtitle and screenshots are enabled, keep the screenshot "clean" by removing any HTML elements on top of the video element before taking the screenshot.

 ### Screenshot capture delay

-How long to wait from the beginning of target subtitle before taking the screenshot.
+How long to wait after the target subtitle appears before taking the screenshot.

 ### Allow subtitle file drag-and-drop